omeka/Documentation/source/Reference/libraries/Omeka/Plugin/Mvc.rst

         Add a theme directory to the list of plugin-added view directories.

-        Used by the add_theme_pages() helper to create a list of directories that can store static pages that integrate into the themes.
+        Used by the add_theme_pages() helper to create a list of directories thatcan store static pages that integrate into the themes.

         :param string $pluginDirName: Plugin name.